 - IBM tests the platforms for z/OS individually for their compliance to the z/Architecture using the Systems Assurance Kernel (SAK) suite of tests.
 These tests ensure that every platform provides the abstract machine interface that z/OS requires to be run.
 SAK testing is important not only to the z/OS evaluation, but to other evaluations (PR/SM, z/VM) as well. - FVT for z/OS is largely performed on the VICOM test system.
 This is an enhanced z/VM system implementing the z/Architecture abstract machine interface.
 It allows testers to bring up individual, virtual test machines running z/OS with access to virtualized peripherals such as disks and network connections.
 For the purpose of the security function tests, this environment is fully equivalent to the machines running z/OS.
-This environment was also used by the evaluators for their independent testing - Since V1R7, IBM has provided a common test framework for tests that can be automated.
-COMSEC is an environment that can be operated in CAPP or Labeled Security mode.
-The BERD (Background Environment Random Driver) test driver submits the testcases as JES2 jobs.
+This environment was also used by the evaluators for their independent testing.

+• IBM has provided a common test framework for tests that can be automated.
+COMSEC is an environment that can be operated in standard mode or Labeled Security mode.
+The BERD (Background Environment Random Driver) test driver submits the test cases as JES2 jobs.
 IBM's intention is to move more and more tests to this automated environment, which will ease the test effort required for the evaluations substantially.
 With V1R9, and continued in V1R10, a substantial number of tests has been ported to this environment.
-Additionally, most test teams ran their manual tests in the COMSEC test environment, which provides a complete test environment in the evaluated configuration of the TOE in the different modes of operation. - The test systems were running z/OS version 1 release 10 in the evaluated configuration.
-The SDF team provided a preinstalled system image for VICOM and for the machines running the COMSEC tests, thus ensuring that the CCEB software version was used for all tests.
+Additionally, most test teams ran their manual tests in the COMSEC test environment, which provides a complete test environment in the evaluated configuration of the TOE in the different modes of operation.

+• The test systems were running z/OS version 1 release 11 in the evaluated configuration.
+The SDF team provided a pre-installed system image for VICOM and for the machines running the COMSEC tests, thus ensuring that the CCEB software version was used for all tests.
 The additional PTFs were applied to the VICOM and COMSEC systems as they became available, with any security-relevant tests for the PTFs being successfully re-run.
+For some APARs claimed by the ST, which have not been installed on the test systems, an analysis of their security impact revealed that they actually have no effect at all on the TOE functionality being tested.